Crank: High Voltage: Plot

-While searching for Vang, Chev boards an ambulance and steals a battery pack for his artificial heart.
-Chev exits the ambulance upon seeing Johnny Vang on the street outside and a shootout ensues before Chev subdues Vang.
-Chev learns that his heart has already been transplanted into Poon Dong.
-Johnny Vang is shot and killed by Chico as Chev questions him, and Chev is knocked unconscious.
-Doc Miles uses his secretary, Dark Chocolate, to lure Poon Dong into his apartment to kill him and retrieve Chev's heart.
+Chev boards an ambulance and steals a battery pack for his artificial heart.
+He chases Vang down and learns that his heart has already been transplanted into Poon Dong.
+Vang is shot and killed by Chico as Chev interrogates him and Chev is knocked unconscious.
+Doc Miles uses his secretary to lure Poon Dong into his apartment to kill him and retrieve Chev's heart.

-Chev is taken to Catalina Island where El Hurón awaits.
-It is revealed that El Hurón is the brother of Ricky and Alex Verona, both of whom Chelios killed.
-El Hurón also reveals that Ricky Verona's disembodied head floating in a glass tank is being artificially kept alive long enough to watch El Hurón scourge Chelios to death.
-Orlando, Venus and Ria suddenly arrive with backup, and a shootout ensues, killing most of El Hurón's henchmen and breaking the glass tank.
-In the chaos, Chelios takes Ricky Verona's now gasping head and drop kicks it into a pool.
-As he starts to slow down, Chev climbs a nearby electric pole and grabs the terminals of a high voltage transformer to recharge, is set ablaze by the massive current, and blown off the pole.
-Still ablaze, Chev returns fully powered and beats El Hurón to death.
-Due to a hallucination caused by the electric currents, he sees Ria as Eve and kisses her, inadvertently setting her ablaze.
-Chev walks towards the camera and gives the audience the middle finger while still ablaze.
+Chev is taken to Catalina Island where it is revealed that El Hurón is the brother of Ricky and Alex Verona, both of whom Chelios killed.
+El Hurón reveals Ricky Verona's disembodied head in a glass tank; Ricky is being artificially kept alive long enough to watch El Hurón scourge Chelios to death.
+Venus and Ria arrive with backup, and a shootout ensues, breaking the glass tank.
+Chelios takes Ricky Verona's now-gasping head and kicks it into a pool.
+As he starts to slow down, he climbs a nearby electric pole and grabs a high voltage transformer to recharge.
+He is set ablaze by the massive current but becomes fully powered and beats El Hurón to death.
+Hallucinating Ria as Eve, he kisses her, inadvertently setting her ablaze.
+Burning to death, Chev walks towards the camera and gives the audience the middle finger, screaming.

 During the end credits, Doc Miles replaces Chev's heart.
-Chelios's eyes open and his heart monitor indicates normal activity.
+Though Miles and Eve believe he has died, Chev's eyes open and his heart monitor indicates normal activity.